YasserNull/shappky/README.md

 ## What is Shappky?
 Shappky, short for Shell App Killer, is an app that stops background applications using either Shizuku or Root permissions, improving device performance, reducing memory usage, and lowering heat in a lightweight and safe way.

+## How does Shappky work?
+Shappky relies heavily on shell commands to identify and kill applications.
+You can read more about it here: [how_shappky_works.md](docs/how_shappky_works.md)

 ## Features

 - **Flexible Permissions**: Works with either Shizuku or Root access.
 - **Simplified User Interface**: Practical and easy-to-use design.
 - **Fast Performance**: Stops applications with high efficiency.
-- **Select System Apps**: Ability to choose system apps for termination.
-- **Select Specific Apps**: Choose which apps to stop based on user preference.
-- **Security**: Certain apps are protected from being stopped by developers and appear in gray.
+- **App Protection**: Ability to protect certain apps from being killed, such as Keyboard, Launcher, and core system services.
-- **Background Service**: A background service that automatically kills unused apps when activated via Quick Tile.
+- **Quick Tile**: Activate the background service that automatically kills unused apps via a Quick Tile.
+- **Trigger Support**:
+  - **Service triggers**: Customize a new background service through rules.
+  - **Profile triggers**: Instant execution to kill specific apps with one tap.
+- **Tasker Integration**: Full support for integration and custom actions.
+- **Broadcast Intents**: For remote control and automation.
+- **Widgets**: Home screen widgets for quick control.

 ## Screenshots
 <p align="center">